by Annie Laukaitis

 High-quality product images: Give your customers the confidence that if they order from you, they’ll receive exactly what they expect.

-Detailed product descriptions: Particularly for highly researched products, make sure that you include all pertinent information, product specs, sizing information, etc.
+Detailed product descriptions: Particularly for highly researched products, make sure that you include all pertinent information, like product specs and sizing information.

 5. Set payment and shipping settings.